snowflake-x/TeamInsightX/README.md

 Thank for [nomi](https://github.com/nomi-san) continuous help and support

-Please do not use it together with [balance-buff-viewer](https://github.com/nomi-san/balance-buff-viewer), because I use almost the same display method as it.
+Please do not use it together with [balance-buff-viewer](https://github.com/nomi-san/balance-buff-viewer), because I use almost the same display method as it

 <img src="https://raw.githubusercontent.com/LightningSw/TeamInsightX/main/show.png"/>